-One of the simplest clues to the strength of price movement is that of the Volume of contracts traded.
+One of the simplest clues to the strength of price movement is that of the volume of contracts traded.
 If a price shows a large range or change in direction on a particular day, looking at the volume of contracts traded indicates how well supported that move was by the market participants.
-A $0.10 movement up or down in natural gas is not very significant if a low volume of contracts traded.
+A $0.10 movement up or down in natural gas is not very significant if a low volume of contracts is traded.
 On the other hand, when large volumes trade, that definitely reinforces the price action for the day.
 It’s as if those trading have agreed on the price outcome.
-The chart below is a Daily Bar Chart with Volume for natural gas.
+The chart below is a Daily Bar Chart with volume for natural gas.
 Notice that on April 1st, prices traded in a $0.1 range and a very large amount of contracts exchanged hands, solidifying the move.
-Also, on March 27th, the second-highest Volume for the contract traded.
-Both of these Volumes add legitimacy to the price action for those days
+Also, on March 27th, the second-highest volume for the contract traded.
+Both of these volumes add legitimacy to the price action for those days

 You can add the volume traded to the chart by clicking on “Indicators, …” on the toolbar and choosing the "Volume" from the resulting list.

 Moving Averages (MA)